syncfusion-content/xamarin-docs/Xamarin/Accordion/BindableLayout.md

 # BindableLayout in Xamarin Accordion (SfAccordion)

-The [SfAccordion](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion.html) allows to set a collection of items by setting `BindableLayout.ItemsSource` and `BindableLayout.ItemTemplate` properties.
+The [SfAccordion](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Accordion.SfAccordion.html) allows you to set a collection of items by setting the `BindableLayout.ItemsSource` and `BindableLayout.ItemTemplate` properties.
 The Accordion supports Bindable Layout in Xamarin.Forms version 3.5 and above.

 ## Creating Data Model